eshahrestany/hikeuci/README.md

 # HikeUCI

+This readme is quite outdated and may not reflect the true contents of the code.
+It will be updated soon.

 HikeUCI is a full-stack web application for the UC Irvine Hiking Club.
 It provides a small REST API for managing members, trails, and hikes alongside a modern Vue 3 front-end that consumes the API.